 Each room is equipped with an Ethernet jack.
+Ethernet cords are required for all gaming systems to access the internet.
 Students will need to bring their own cable.
-Resnet our Wifi service is available throughout the woodlands halls.
+Resnet our Wifi service is available throughout the Woodlands Halls.
+Any connectivity or internet issues can be submitted through ITS.